 system, CPU, or NIC (Network Interface Card), as environment-dependent parts.

 In addition, TCP/IP Stack is coded in C language.
-As a result, TCP/IP Stack has
+As a result, PrCONNECT Pro has

 excellent portability, making it easy to support various platforms.
-TCP/IP
+PrCONNECT Pro is configured to run on eT-Kernel as

 standard.
 On eT-Kernel, it runs on various profiles such as eT-Kernel